jukaLang/Juka/README.md

 - **Patreon:**
   [patreon.com/JukaLang](https://www.patreon.com/JukaLang)

-## 💭 Introduction

-Juka is a portable, easy-to-use, universal programming language that can run on any platform, including mobile devices, IoT devices, and the cloud.
-Its philosophy is "code once, run everywhere."

 ## 💭 About Juka

 Juka is a general-purpose language designed to be used in a wide variety of tasks.
 It's cloud-native, has native support for Jupyter Notebooks, can be run in a web browser, and comes with an easy-to-use package manager.
 Juka is a community-driven project with a growing community of users and developers.